 The ifetch Dog Ball Machine is an instant customer favorite.
-This toy is great for your dog and will keep them entertained and give them the exercise they crave, even on snowy or TOO HOT days.
+This toy is great for your small dog and will keep them entertained and give them the exercise they crave, even on snowy or hot days.

 “Under-exercise is the number one cause of bad behavior in dogs.
 Especially if you live in an apartment or a small area, it’s tough to get everything they need.”
 High-Tech Gadgets for Your Pets